oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 ~~~~
 {: title='Identity Chaining Flow'}

-The flow illustrated in Figure 1 shows the step the client needs to perform to access a protected resource in a different trust domain.
-It includes the following steps:
+The flow illustrated in Figure 1 shows the step the client in trust domain A needs to perform to access a protected resource in trust domain B. It includes the following steps:

-* (Pre) A client of Domain A needs to access a protected resource of Domain B.

 * (A) The client of Domain A needs discovers the authorization server of Domain B. See [Discover Authorization Server](#discover-authorization-server).